denten-books/plain-text/3-format.md

 do not quite know which of these elements belong to the content of the play and which are the contingent material artifacts of the printing process: the way the fonts look, for example, or the way lines break on the page.
-Some matters of format matter to us as readers (line breaks), while others may not (font kerning, for example).
+Some matters of format matter to us as readers (line breaks in poetry, for example), while others may not (font kerning, for example).
 The tradition of textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
 The transformation between ideas and things is always a fraught process, because whatever the theorist may believe about the dynamics of interpretation must be weighed against the material affordances of the specific textual witness.
-A word, a comma not included into the text cannot become a part of meaning making.
-Formatting practices keep the gates of interpretation.
+A word or comma omitted from text cannot ever become a part of its meaning making processes.
+Format stands at the gates of hermeneutics.
+It is the ultimate arbiter of interpretation.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.

-In a meditation on pictographs and pictographic logic Johanna Drucker and Jerome McGann write about the "presentational form of texts" which usually masks their "logical operations in a surface rhetoric that dominates and controls our conscious attention."
+In an essay on pictographs and pictographic logic, Johanna Drucker and Jerome McGann write about the "presentational form of texts" which usually masks their "logical operations in a surface rhetoric that dominates and controls our conscious attention."
 "The physicality of textual marks and shapes disappear in an act of reading determined to highlight certain kinds of conceptual references (content)," they continue.
 At the same time, what the authors call the "holistic repleteness of images" also keeps us from perceiving their "conceptual order [...] as if the graphic character of the work were completely obvious" [@drucker_images_2010].
 This important insight captures the dual movement of formatting at once towards the physical characteristics of the text and towards the mental characteristics of the content.
-Ideation ally, the reader understands the text as a mental construct that takes shape in the mind.
-The book subsides into obscurity, as Percy Lubbock wrote in *The Craft of Fiction*.
-Subsequently, readers tend to treat text in a disembodied fashion---surface rhetoric---forgetting about the material structures that support the mental phenomena.
+Ideationally, the reader understands the text to be a mental construct that takes shape in the mind.
+The book retreats from the grasp, as Percy Lubbock wrote in *The Craft of Fiction*.
+Subsequently, readers tend to treat text in a disembodied fashion---as surface rhetoric---forgetting about the material structures that support mental phenomena.
 Phenomenologically speaking however, the page presents itself holistically, at once, as a unified image, in what the Drucker and McGann call its "holistic repleteness."
 It is as if it was always so: these words were always in this order, at these coordinates.
-The printer and the book designer know that it is not so.
-Drucker and McGann write that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information [@drucker_images_2010].
+The printer and the book designer know the image to be a constructed composite.
+They understand and can name the particulates of page composition invisible to the lay reader.
+Drucker and McGann conclude that "systems of graphic presentation are operational, not merely passive schematic structures [...] active agents for creating meaning, instructions for reading, viewing, comprehending information [@drucker_images_2010].

 We are finally confronted with several concrete differences between print and digital formats for text resolution.
-Editors and textual scholars negotiate the instruction set for reading, viewing, and comprehending information in print in advance of publication.
-The choice to include or to exclude certain words, versions, or visual elements of the text is set into the page, where it remains statically in place for the duration of a book's life cycle.
-The book itself provides a stable platform for a range of reading practices, which include annotation, copying, and the preservation of written work.
+Editors and textual scholars negotiate the instruction codes that govern reading, viewing, and interpretation strategies in print in advance of publication.
+The choice to include or to exclude certain words, versions, or visual elements of the text is fixed into the final proof of the page, where it remains statically in place for the duration of a book's existence.
+The book itself provides a stable platform for a range of reading practices, which include the annotation, copying, and preservation of written work.
 To the extent that books determine the affordances of reading, those affordances exhibit historical continuity.
 For example, the format of the book presupposes several physical abilities like manual dexterity, reading capability, and eyesight within a specific range of vision.
-In return, the book affords tasks like highlighting and the taking of notes.
+Readers falling outside of that range are prevented from accessing the text in the specified fashion.
+The book further affords abilities like highlighting and the taking of notes.
 Empty space on a page around the text facilitates marginalia.
 For the highlighter or the pen to function well the printing medium must be made of a porous material, and not, for example, plastic, which would make marking the page difficult while affording other capabilities, like reading under water.[^ln3-notes]